Zachary-Pearce/Pomegranate/.github/CONTRIBUTING.md

 # Contributing Optimisations
 Optimisations refer to small changes to an existing module in the repository, this could be optimisations that simplify code, reduce delay, reduce resource utilisation, or improve compatibility.
 Optimisations should not change the core of the design and as such remain consistent with the supplied README.

 Before making optimisations you must be able to justify the change.
 Make sure you are solving a problem rather than finding a problem to solve.
 Once you have made your optimisations, you must present notable improvements in your pull request which backs up your justification.
-Please also update the test README with any new results (e.g. Utilisation graphs).
+Please also update the test README with any new results (e.g. Resource utilisation).

 As such, an optimisation pull request must include the following:
-- Problem justification.
+* Problem justification.
-- Results that show a clear improvement.
+* Results that show a clear improvement.
-- Updated test documentation, if applicable.
+* Updated test documentation, if applicable.

 # Contributing Documentation
 Documentation can refer to a README supplied with a module or its testbench, or wiki pages.
 We expect contributors to provide documentation with their pull requests.
 However, we are aware that writing is not every developer's forte.
-It certainly isn't mine.

 Therefore we accept improvements to the grammar, spelling, and clarity of any documentation.
 These improvements must not change the ideas communicated.

-# Where to Get Help
-Not sure what to write here, but here are the notes I made on it...

-"where users can get help with your project" can mostly be covered by the code of conduct and with other contribution information such as a section that just says something like "if you need help regarding a change or clarification please open an issue with the following tag...".